kslg/dev-worthy/README.md

 - View inspiring quotes
-- View coding tips and tricks --tbc
+- View coding tips and tricks
 - Save quotes to favourites
+- View information about the team

 <sup><sub>[*Back to top*](#devworthy)</sup></sub>